AlgoMaster Logo

 C# Crash Course for DSA

-This chapter is a focused crash course on the C# features you will use repeatedly while learning DSA and preparing for coding interviews.
+This chapter is a focused crash course on C# features that come up repeatedly in DSA and coding interviews.
 Instead of covering the entire language, we will concentrate only on the parts that matter for solving problems efficiently in interviews.

-The System.Collections.Generic namespace is the workhorse.
-It contains every collection you will need for DSA.
-System.Linq adds powerful query methods that can make your code more concise, though you should use them judiciously in performance-sensitive code.
+The System.Collections.Generic namespace contains heavily used types.
+It contains every collection commonly used in DSA.
+System.Linq adds query methods that can make your code more concise, though you should use them judiciously in performance-sensitive code.
 We will cover LINQ in its own section later.

 Variables, Types, and the Overflow Trap

 C# is a statically typed language, which means every variable must have a declared type.
-For DSA, you will use a small set of value types over and over.
+For DSA, a small set of value types covers most problems.

 TypeSizeRangeDSA Use Case